pugsiman/Ruby_challenges_and_algorithms/README.md

-# Ruby_challenges_and_projects
+# Ruby challenges and algorithms
-This is a repo for all the ruby challenges and projects I solve starting August 2015.
+A repo for all the ruby algorithms and challenges I solve.

+## Of special interest
+* Merge sort (very minimal and efficient code with recursion)
+* Fibonacci (my take on fibonacci algorithms)
+* Enumerable methods (my take on common ruby methods)